View courses in

 Political and Public Advocacy for the Arts will address the politics of arts and culture through seminars with political and cultural leaders, class discussion, readings, and research.
 Students will develop advocacy campaign plans and analyze how cultural organizations interact with all levels of government.

-MET AR 740: Arts and the Internet
+MET AR 740: Technology and Arts Administration

 MET AR 749: Research and Program Evaluation in Arts Administration